zammad/zammad-admin-documentation/channels/microsoft365/accounts/register-app.rst

       Admin consent adds another layer of security for your tenants users and allows administrators to define who may share user information.

    Within *Enterprise applications* select your app.
-When creating a app within *App registrations*, Microsoft will automatically also create an enterprise application for you.
+When creating an app within *App registrations*, Microsoft will automatically also create an enterprise application for you.